Skip to main content

 • workspace: The workspace that the delivery_targets live within.

-Each CI system has a slightly different process to access manual delivery:
+Each CI system has a different process to access manual delivery:

 From a branch that has an associated delivery rule, create a "New Build" and put "Deliver" or "Delivery" in the message field.